caiguanhao/aliyun/README.md

-   update-instance, update, e           update attributes of an instance hide-instance, hide, h               hide instance from instance list unhide-instance, unhide, u           un-hide instance from instance list
+   update-instance, update, e           update attributes of an instance hide-instance, hide, h               hide instance from instance list unhide-instance, unhide, u           un-hide instance from instance list monitor-instance, monitor, m         show CPU and network usage history of an instance

 GLOBAL OPTIONS:
    --quiet, -q		show only name or ID